-Have completed a minimum of twelve professional driving lessons for learners
+Have completed a minimum of two professional driving lessons for learners on their L2's

-Need a licence to access further employment, education opportunities, increased autonomy, and personal esteem.
+Need a licence to access further employment, education opportunities, increased autonomy and personal esteem.

 Live in the Northern suburbs of Hobart (Glenorchy, Goodwood, Lutana, Moonah, Claremont or Chigwell).